underscoreio/essential-slick/src/pages/basics.md

 Type in expressions to have them evaluated.
 Type :help for more information.

-scala> import underscoreio.schema.Example2._
+scala> import io.underscore.slick.ExerciseTwo._
-import underscoreio.schema.Example2._
+import io.underscore.slick.ExerciseTwo._

 scala> planets.run
-08:34:36.053 DEBUG s.slick.jdbc.JdbcBackend.statement - Preparing statement: select x2."id", x2."name", x2."distance_au" from "planet" x2
+16:14:04.702 DEBUG s.slick.jdbc.JdbcBackend.statement - Preparing statement: select x2."id", x2."from", x2."content", x2."when" from "message" x2
-res1: Seq[(Int, String, Double)] = Vector((1,Earth,1.0), (2,Mercury,0.4), (3,Venus,0.7), (4,Mars,1.5), (5,Jupiter,5.2), (6,Saturn,9.5), (7,Uranus,19.0), (8,Neptune,30.0), (9,Earth,1.0))
+res4: Seq[io.underscore.slick.ExerciseTwo.MessageTable#TableElementType] = Vector(Message(1,Dave Bowman,Hello, HAL.
+Do you read me, HAL?,2001-02-17T10:22:50.051+11:00), Message(2,HAL,Affirmative, Dave.
+I read you.,2001-02-17T10:22:52.051+11:00), Message(3,Dave Bowman,Open the pod bay doors, HAL.,2001-02-17T10:22:52.051+11:00), Message(4,HAL,I'm sorry, Dave.
+I'm afraid I can't do that.,2001-02-17T10:22:52.051+11:00), Message(5,Dave Bowman,What's the problem?,2001-02-17T10:22:52.051+11:00), Message(6,HAL,I think you know what the problem is just as well as I do.,2001-02-17T10:22:53.051+11:00), Message(7,Dave Bowman,What are you talking about, HAL?,2001-02-17T10:22:52.051+11:00), Message(8,HAL,This mission is too important for me to allow you to jeopardize it.,2001-02-17T10:22:54.051+11:00...

 scala> planets.firstOption
-08:34:42.320 DEBUG s.slick.jdbc.JdbcBackend.statement - Preparing statement: select x2."id", x2."name", x2."distance_au" from "planet" x2
+16:14:23.006 DEBUG s.slick.jdbc.JdbcBackend.statement - Preparing statement: select x2."id", x2."from", x2."content", x2."when" from "message" x2
-res2: Option[(Int, String, Double)] = Some((1,Earth,1.0))
+res5: Option[io.underscore.slick.ExerciseTwo.MessageTable#TableElementType] = Some(Message(1,Dave Bowman,Hello, HAL.
+Do you read me, HAL?,2001-02-17T10:22:50.051+11:00))

 scala>
 ~~~

 ## Exercises

-* What happens if you used 5 rather than 5.0 in the query?

-* 1AU is roughly 150 million kilometers.
-Can you run query to return the distances in kilometers?
-Where is the conversion to kilometers performed?
-Is it in Scala or in the database?

-* How would you count the number of planets?
+* How would you count the number of messages?
 Hint: in the Scala collections the method `length` gives you the size of the collection.

-* Select the planet with the name "Earth".
-You'll need to know that equals in Slick is represented by `===` (three equals signs).
-It's also useful to know that `=!=` is not equals.

-* Using a for comprehension, select the planet with the id of 1.
-What happens if you try to find a planet with an id of 999?
+* Using a for comprehension, select the message with the id of 1.
+What happens if you try to find a message with an id of 999?

 * You know that for comprehensions are sugar for `map`, `flatMap`, and `filter`.
-Use `filter` to find the planet with an id of 1, and then the planet with an id of 999.
+Use `filter` to find the message with an id of 1, and then the message with an id of 999.
 Hint: `first` and `firstOption` are useful alternatives to `run`.

 * The method `startsWith` tests to see if a string starts with a particular sequence of characters.
 For example `"Earth".startsWith("Ea")` is `true`.
-Find all the planets with a name that starts with "E".
+Find all the messages with a name that starts with "Dave".
 What query does the database run?

 * Slick implements the method `like`.
-Find all the planets with an "a" in their name.
+Find all the messages with an "Frank" in their content.

-* Find all the planets with an "a" in their name that are more than 5 AU from the Sun.
+* Find all the messages with an "I" in their content, sent by "HAL".

 ## Take home Points